 Check out 20 photos of breathtaking blue colored birds.

-How to Feed Indigo Buntings
+How to Attract Indigo Buntings to Feeders

-Offer white proso millet seed in platform feeders or tube feeders.
-If squirrels are a problem, try one of the tube feeders encased in a cage that allows birds through but keeps pesky squirrels out.
+If you want to tempt them with feeders, though, most backyard birders will have the best luck by feeding them one of their favorite seeds—white proso millet.
+They will also be attracted to black oil and hulled sunflower seeds, and Nyjer.
+Try setting out a finch feeder or a tray feeder with perches designed for smaller birds.
+If squirrels are a problem, try one a feeder encased in a cage that keeps pesky squirrels out.
 Sprinkling a little millet on the ground may also attract doves, juncos, quail, and bobwhites.
-If you’re lucky enough to live in an area that has painted buntings, you might find these colorful birds at the feeders, too!
+If you live in an area that has painted buntings, you might attract these colorful birds, too!